Ivaar/Windower-addons/Sing/README.md

 Configure songs with commands, calculates song duration based on active job abilities and gear equipped at the endcast, checks active song buffs casted by player (as recorded by the addon) and detects song+ instruments, (if found in inventory/wardrobe.) and applies it to your song limit.
+Uses Warding Round and Herb Pastoral as 3rd and 4th dummy songs respectively, a toggle for user defined dummy songs is planned.

 ##### Commands: